MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-configuration-r-services.md

 ## NUMA, soft-NUMA, and CPU affinity

 SQL Server has been designed to take advantage of NUMA-based computers without requiring any application changes.
-Both SQL Server 2016 and 2017 include the Soft-NUMA feature, which is automatically enabled at the database-instance level when starting the SQL Server service.
+SQL Server 2016 and SQL Server 2017 include the Soft-NUMA feature, which is automatically enabled at the database-instance level when starting the SQL Server service.

 The soft-NUMA feature automatically partitions service threads per node, and thus generally increases scalability and performance by reducing IO and lazy writer bottlenecks.
-Whenever the database engine server detects more than 8 physical cores per NUMA node or socket, it automatically creates soft-NUMA nodes that ideally contain 8 cores, with as few as 5 and as many as 9 logical cores per node.
+Whenever the database engine server detects more than 8 physical cores per NUMA node or socket, it automatically creates soft-NUMA nodes that ideally contain 8 cores, with as few as five and as many as nine logical cores per node.
 You can review the SQL Server log files to determine soft-NUMA usage.
-Details will be output to the log whenever SQL Server detects more than 8 physical cores in each socket.
+Details are output to the log whenever SQL Server detects more than eight physical cores in each socket.

 In editions that support resource governance, you can also leverage the NUMA nodes when configuring resource pools to optimize hardware utilization.
 Soft-NUMA and CPU affinity cannot divide physical memory in the physical NUMA nodes; therefore, all soft NUMA nodes based on the same physical NUMA node must use memory in the same OS memory block.
 To use this to your advantage, assign each resource pool to a different workload group, which effectively allocates some number of CPUs to specific workloads.